kamiraqua/uberdepuperdocs/activity-get.md

  -	**user**, shows information about the user who checked in, see: [activity user](<link naar user pagina>)
  -	**spot**, shows information about the spot where the check in was, see: [activity spot](<link naar spot pagina>)

- *If the activity type is “king” the following fields will be returned.*
+ *If the activity type is ï¿½kingï¿½ the following fields will be returned.*

  -	**points**, shows the points that were earned by becoming king.
  -	**time**, shows the time that the user became king(*timestamp*).
  -	**user**, shows information about the user who became king, see: [activity king](<link naar user pagina>)
  -	**spot**, shows information about the spot where the user became king, see: [activity spot](<link naar spot pagina>)
  -	**stats**, shows the stats about the becoming of king, see: [activity stats](<link naar stats pagina>)

- *If the activity type is “medal” the following fields will be returned.*
+ *If the activity type is ï¿½medalï¿½ the following fields will be returned.*

  -	**points**, shows the points that were earned by earning the medal.
  -	**time**, shows the time at which the medal was earned(*timestamp*).
  -	**user**, shows information about the user who earned the medal, see: [activity user](<link naar user pagina>)
  -	**medal**, shows information about the medal that was earned, see: [activity medal](<link naar medal pagina>)
  -	**stats**, shows the stats of the earning of the medal, see: [activity stats](<link naar stats pagina>)

- *If the activity type is “event_created” the following fields will be returned.*
+ *If the activity type is ï¿½event_createdï¿½ the following fields will be returned.*

  -	**points**, shows the points that were earned by creating the event.
  -	**time**, shows the time at which the event was created(*timestamp*).
  -	**user**, shows information about the user who created the event, see: [activity user](<link naar user pagina>)